 Lastly, extreme warm events that occurred within 24 h of another extreme warm event are considered to be the same event and all events are subsequently classified based on the meteorological season (i.e., fall [Sep-Nov], winter [Dec-Feb], spring [Mar-May]) at the time of event initiation.
 The identification scheme for extreme warm events yields 304 and 264 extreme warm events during 1979-2014 within the eastern and western U.S. domains, respectively (Table 1).
 A similar methodology is employed to identify continental U.S. extreme cold events by cataloguing 1-h forecasts of 2-m temperature with grid points that featured temperatures less than their respective 1st-percentile temperatures.
 The identification scheme yields 264 and 269 extreme cold events during 1979-2014 within the eastern and western U.S. domains, respectively (Table 1).
-As previously mentioned, only ETEs that occurred during the cool season (Sep-May) will be considered in this study (Table 1).
+As previously mentioned, only ETEs that occurred during the cool season (Sep-May) will be considered in the present study (Table 1).
 It is left for future work to consider the subset of ETEs that occurred during the summer (Jun-Aug).

 Frequency distributions indicating where extreme warm events initiate within the eastern and western U.S. domains during the cool season are shown in Fig. 2, along with the individual event centroids of every extreme warm event at the time of event initiation.
 The centroid for an individual extreme warm event at the time of event initiation is determined by calculating a weighted average of the latitude and longitude of every grid point that featured a temperature greater than its respective 99th-percentile temperature.
 Specifically, the latitude and longitude at every qualifying grid point is weighted by the magnitude of the difference between the temperature at the grid point and the 99th-percentile temperature for the grid point.

 Consequently, an event centroid is focused on those grid points where temperatures exceed their respective 99th-percentile temperatures by the largest margins.

 A frequency maximum in eastern U.S. extreme warm event initiation is observed in the northern Plains with a secondary maximum extending from the central and southern Plains eastward towards the southern Mississippi River valley (Fig. 2a).
-Extreme warm events also initiate near the U.S. east coast, but at lower frequencies compared to locations farther west.
+Extreme warm events that impact the U.S. east coast during their lifespan often initiate upstream over the central U.S. before propagating eastward, which may justify a lower frequency of extreme warm event initiation near the U.S. east coast compared to locations farther upstream.
 In order to investigate whether the NPJ regimes that most frequently precede extreme warm event initiation differ based on the location of ETE initiation within the eastern U.S., k-means clustering is used to classify the eastern U.S. extreme warm event centroids into three geographic clusters: the "Northern Plains", "Southern Plains", and "East Coast".
 The event centroids shown in Fig. 2a are colored based on their respective geographic cluster and match favorably with those locations that feature relative maxima in extreme warm event initiation.
 The frequency distribution for western U.S. extreme warm event initiation features two primary maxima located in the Pacific Northwest and in the northern U.S. Rocky Mountains, respectively (Fig. 2b), and a secondary maximum in the southwest U.S. As for eastern U.S. extreme warm events, k-means clustering is used to classify the western U.S. extreme warm event centroids into three geographic clusters: the "Pacific Northwest", "Northern Rockies", and "Southwest".